dspeyer/dspeyer.github.io/magic.md

 #### Perfectly Stable Enchanter
 Prerequisite: artificer, stable enchanter, spellcraft 9 ranks.
 You can structure your spells into completely stable forms, separate from yourself.
 Treat this as a meta magic effect with rating +5.
 Spells cast with this do not count against your ongoing spell limit.
+*This feat only applies to spells cast from this source*

 #### Arcane Strike
 Prerequisite: Monk or Holy Warrior.